Price update: Vivo NEX Ultimate for $619.99

 Can it be even more rimless?
 Yes!

-That must have been what Vivo thought when she saw all the smartphones with Notch or front camera in her chin.
-The Vivo NEX consists of 91.24% display on the front (iPhone X: 81.49%).
-A value that was previously only possible with the first Xiaomi Mi Mix, but which the two successors could not quite achieve either.
-Thanks to the virtually non-existent edges, the manufacturer was able to make full use of the display size.
+That’s probably what Vivo thought when he saw all the smartphones with notch or front camera in the “chin”.
+The Vivo NEX consists of a proud 91.24% display on the front (iPhone X: 81.49%).
+A value that was previously only possible with the first Xiaomi Mi Mix, but which the two successors couldn’t quite achieve either.
+Thanks to the virtually non-existent edges, the manufacturer was able to make the most of the display size.
 Vivo uses a Super AMOLED Ultra Full View Display with a screen diagonal of 6.59 inches.
-The resolution can be called Full HD+, more precisely it is an unusual 2316 x 1080p with an aspect ratio of 19.3:9.
+The resolution can be titled Full HD+, more precisely it is an unusual 2316 x 1080p with an aspect ratio of 19.3:9.
 Only the underside reveals a small screen edge.

-The glass back of the diamond-black version is also very colourful, despite the “black” in the name, if you look at it at the right angle.
-The dual camera protrudes slightly out of the housing, but less than with a Mi 8.
-This means that the NEX lies very flat on a table and does not wobble even when typing messages.
-But the NEX also looks good in the hand despite its size of 162 x 77 x 7.98 mm.
-This is partly due to the small width of 77 mm (thanks to a 19.3:9 aspect ratio), and partly to the beautifully rounded corners and edges and smooth transitions from glass to metal frames.
-Of course, the NEX Ultimate is not a one-hand phone, but it is as compact as a 6.59-inch display.
+Also the glass backside of the diamond-black version is very colourful, despite the “black” in the name, if you look at it in the right angle.
+The dual camera protrudes slightly from the housing, but less than a Mi 8.
+This makes the NEX lie very flat on a table and doesn’t wobble when typing messages.
+But the NEX also cuts a good figure in the hand despite its size of 162 x 77 x 7.98 mm.
+This is partly due to the small width of 77 mm (19.3:9 aspect ratio thanks), and partly to the beautifully rounded corners and edges and the smooth transitions from glass to metal frame.
+Of course, the NEX Ultimate isn’t a one-hand phone, but it’s as compact as a 6.59-inch display can be.

 On the right side of the smartphone there is the power button and the volume rocker, while a corrugated AI button has been placed on the left, which activates the “Jovi” assistant when pressed and held.
 Unfortunately, he only speaks Chinese.
 At the top is the headphone jack (thanks to Vivo) and the hidden front camera.
 Below you will find the loud mono speaker, a USB-C port and the dual SIM slot (no memory expansion option).
 The fingerprint sensor is of course not visible under or in the display and from the outside.